Amplifying Young Voices with New Anti-Stigma Campaign

 Satellite and Monash Rural Health are proud to support them in doing so.
 We also want to continue spreading personal messages to encourage courageous conversations.
 To do so, we need to hear more voices and invite video submissions as part of our ongoing messaging.

-Amplifying Young People’s Voices with a New Anti-Stigma Campaign
+Amplifying Young Voices with New Anti-Stigma Campaign

 Satellite Foundation, in partnership with Monash Rural Health (Monash University), have launched a new anti-stigma campaign, featuring videos which amplify the voices of young people with lived and living experiences of family with mental health challenges.